maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

-Maemo and Mer (base system for Sailfish OS and Nemo Mobile) share a lot of core packages, even though those have diverged over time. `spiiroin` has Maemo Leste running with various core packages are replaced with their (newer!)
+Maemo and Mer (base system for Sailfish OS and Nemo Mobile) share a lot of core packages, even though those have diverged over time. `spiiroin` has Maemo Leste running with various core packages replaced with their (newer!)
 Mer
 equivalents:

 * https://git.sailfishos.org/spiiroin/mce/tree/maemo-leste-hacking